DataFire/Integrations/integrations/generated/gettyimages/README.md

   * page_size `integer`: Request number of images to return in each page.
   * phrase `string`: Search images using a search phrase.
   * prestige_content_only `boolean`: Restrict search results to prestige images.
 The default is false.
-  * product_types `array`: Filter images to those having product types from the selected list.
+  * product_types `array`: Filter images to those from one of your product types.
   * sort_order `string` (values: best_match, most_popular, newest): Select sort order of results.
   * specific_people `array`: Return only images associated with specific people (using a comma-delimited list).